Contact Us for a Free Consultation (213) 542-0979

 Second Offense DUI

 If it's your second DUI, you're facing a minimum of 96 hours in jail for up to a year.
 If you were still on probation for your first, they could add an extra six months on the back of your sentence.
-So, again, as you get these DUI, it becomes more and more serious.
+So, again, as you get these DUIs, it becomes more and more serious.
 Thus, the penalties for a second offense DUI include:

 • Up to one year in jail;